koldinger/Tardis/README.md

 Like TimeMachine, Tardis is aimed primarily at "live backups", namely a backup taken periodically, and available for quick recovery, typically stored on attached or online disks, or rather than being stored on archival backup media, such as tapes.

-Tardis runs in a client/server mode, normally using a remote backup server (client and server can be the same machine).
-The server is relatively lightweight, and runs fine on a Raspberry Pi 2 or better machine.
+Tardis runs in a client/server mode, or in a fully local mode.

 Quick Start
 ===========